-Administration or public agency, hunters & sport shooters or quite simply a collector, it is not easy to order a weapon or a product subject to an import or export license.
-Because depending on the legislation of your country, the one in which you want to acquire something essential to your mission or your passion, it will be complex (even downright discouraging) not to make mistakes in the drafting of your file, in choosing the right administrative documents to provide or the various steps to follow, we have decided to take advantage of the networks (administrations, legal firms, manufacturers, etc.) that we use on a daily basis to enable our customers, civilians and military personnel, to be able to buy "off the shelf" everything they need...or want!
+Whether you are a government agency, a hunter, a sports shooter or simply a collector, it is not easy to obtain a weapon or a product subject to an import or export license.
+According to the legislation of your country, in which you wish to acquire something essential to your mission or your passion, it will be complex (or even discouraging) not to make mistakes in the administrative process.
+Because of that, we decided to take advantage of the networks (administrations, law firms, manufacturers...) that we use daily to allow our customers, both civilian and military, to be able to buy "off the shelf" everything they need...or want!.

-The import of weapons and ammunition from the USA (or other products listed on the American Munition List):
+Import of weapons and ammunition from the USA (or other products listed on the US Munition List):

-Largely dominated by the USA (32% of the world market over the period 2013/2017), arms exports - from missile-type weapon systems to a simple AR15 - from this country are perfectly codified under the authority of two separate administrations (under the aegis of the US Department of State), ATF and BIS - we will not discuss OFAC here.
-The ATF (bureau of Alcohol, Tobacco, Firearms & Explosives) will be more specifically in charge of examining exports for all products subject to ITAR (International Traffic in Arms Regulations) and USML (US Munitions List) legislation, i.e. Most products intended for armies (rockets, tanks, planes, etc.), certain weapons and ammunition and certain electronic products (IR optics, thermal vision, etc.).
-The BIS (Bureau of Industry and Security) will regulate products subject to the EAR (Export Administration Regulations) and the CCL (Commerce Control List), which represents a vast list of products (in particular ballistic protection, shotguns and certain optics such as red dots.
+Largely dominated by the USA (32% of the world market over the 2013/2017 period), from missile-type weapon systems to a simple AR-15, arms exports from the USA are regulated by two different agencies under the US Department of State, the ATF, and the BIS (we will not discuss the OFAC here).
+The ATF (Bureau of Alcohol, Tobacco, Firearms & Explosives) is responsible for processing exports of all products subject to ITAR (International Traffic in Arms Regulations) and USML (US Munitions List) , i.e., most products intended for the armed forces (missiles, tanks, airplanes, etc.), certain firearms and ammunition, and certain electronic products (IR optics, thermal vision, etc.).
+The BIS (Bureau of Industry and Security) regulates products subject to the EAR (Export Administration Regulations) and the CCL (Commerce Control List), which represents a vast list of products (notably ballistic protection, pump-action shotguns, and specific optics such as red dots.

-Depending on the membership of one or the other ITAR and USML or EAR and CCL regulations, the export process, the administrative elements, the file to be submitted, the tax and the processing time will be different.
-It should be noted that below certain amounts (mainly for the EAR and the CCL) the "friendly" countries of the USA are exempt from license and will be considered NLR (Non License Required).
+Whether the requested product belongs to ITAR/USML or EAR/CCL regulations, the export process, the fee, and the processing time will differ.
+It should be noted that below specific value (mainly for the EAR and CCL), countries "friendly" to the USA are exempt from licensing and will be considered NLR (Non-License Required).

-Of course, export to countries under sanctions or embargo will be impossible, unless specifically authorized.
-Similarly, any export of products submitted to ITAR or USML to the production by the customer (whether trader, end-user or distributor) of an import license validated by the competent authorities of the country of delivery.
+Of course, export to countries under sanctions or embargo will be impossible unless expressly authorized.
+Likewise, any export of products subject to ITAR or USML requires the customer (whether trader, end-user, or distributor) to present a valid import issued by the authorities of the country of delivery.

-There are as many import/export and arms control regulations as there are countries (with the notable exception of the Schengen area which has a common regulation more or less accepted and implemented by its member states).
-Similarly, most countries have an agency dedicated to the development of exports of their arms industries, with a specific procurement system, and (except in France) subject to a tax (more or less high).
-Of course, any sale of weapons for export (or of products considered as such) is supposed to be under the control of the UN, which has a dedicated office, UNODA, and according to the rules established by the TCA ( Treatment of Arms Trade) - some think-tanks (small arms survey, SIPRI...) and associations have also specialized in this sector.
+There are as many import/export and arms possession regulations as there are countries (with the notable exception of the Schengen Area, which has a common regulation more or less accepted and implemented by its member states).
+Similarly, most countries have an agency dedicated to the arms sector, with a specific system, and (except in France) subject to a tax (more or less high).
+Any export sale of arms (or products considered as such) is supposed to be done under the control of the UN, which has a dedicated office, the UNODA, and according to the rules established by the ATT (Arms Trade Treaty) - some think-tanks (small arms survey, SIPRI...) and associations are also specialized in this sector.

-In practice - and for transportation and delivery to be legal - whether you are a government or a local baker, the following administrative documents are required:
+In practice - and for transportation and delivery to be legal - whether you are a government or the local baker, the following documents are required:

 - The official authorization of the exporting country (where the seller is located)